doverunner/multi-drm-flutter-sdk/dr-multi-drm-sdk/README.md

-# DOVERUNNER Multi DRM SDK for flutter
+# DoveRunner Multi DRM SDK for flutter

-**`DOVERUNNER Multi DRM SDK for flutter`** follows a federated architecture, which includes the following packages.
+**`DoveRunner Multi DRM SDK for flutter`** follows a federated architecture, which includes the following packages.
 > In the trial account, you can freely test SDK products within the trial limit on the number of licenses issued.
-However, in order to apply the SDK to commercial services, you must apply for a plan that includes SDK usage rights when subscribing to DOVERUNNER commercial plans.
+However, in order to apply the SDK to commercial services, you must apply for a plan that includes SDK usage rights when subscribing to DoveRunner commercial plans.

 This document describes the usage and API of **`dr_multi_drm_sdk`**.
 The example of **`dr_multi_drm_sdk`** is available on [player-sample][9].

 ## **important**

-> To develop using the SDK, you must first sign up for the [DOVERUNNER Site][10] and obtain a **`Site ID`**.
+> To develop using the SDK, you must first sign up for the [DoveRunner Site][10] and obtain a **`Site ID`**.

 ## Packages

 ```
-// flutter plugin for DOVERUNNER Multi-DRM SDK
+// flutter plugin for DoveRunner Multi-DRM SDK
 dr-multi-drm-sdk
     |
     ├─ dr_multi_drm_sdk